Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-using-sap-connector.md

       ![Complete a ação SAP](./media/logic-apps-using-sap-connector/SAP-app-server-complete-action.png)

-1. Guarde a aplicação lógica.
+1. Guarde a sua aplicação lógica.
 Na barra de ferramentas do designer, **selecione Save**.

 <a name="add-response"></a>